At least 3 dead as frigid air sweeps nation

 The National Weather Service warns that the massive system will produce heavy snow from parts of northern California to the Great Lakes.

-Its reach will extend into the southern Rockies and New England by Saturday morning.
+Its reach will extend into the southern Rockies and New England by Saturday.

 Here's what you can expect: